pangelani/remark-mdx-chartjs/README.md

 Options passed to the `<Chart {...props} />` component.
 No options by default, if options are available as part of the code block data, these default options will be completely ignored.

+No options by default.
+ChartJS Properties used as default props for all Chart Components.
+Can be override in each individual code block.
 [See ChartJS docs for more information](https://react-chartjs-2.js.org/components/chart#props)

 #### `imports`